prototypefund/ifc-hive/app/docs/docs/README.md

   details: Share your data with stakeholders and merge technical plannings back into your building data.
 Have everybody still working with their prefered software.
 - title: Use Open Standards
   details: Make sure you can sustainably work with your data over a long period of time and still read and edit every bit of it.
 Query, process and link your data in any way which is relevant for your use case.
-footer: MIT Licensed | Copyright © 2022-present Daniel Kaminski
+footer: MIT Licensed | Copyright © 2022-present Daniel Kaminski - CI_COMMIT_SHA
 ---

 <div style="margin-top: 40px">&nbsp;</div>